-Official transcripts of academic records are furnished upon payment of a fee for each transcript issued.
-Normally, official transcripts are delivered by mail.
-Official transcripts can be given to the student only in a sealed envelope.
+Official transcripts of academic records are furnished upon payment of a fee for each transcript issued and are available through physical and electronic copies.
+Official physical transcripts are normally delivered by mail, and can be given to the student in a sealed envelope.
 If the seal is broken, the transcript ceases to be official.
+Official electronic transcripts are available through the National Student Clearinghouse.

-Students may request transcripts at OneStop or at pepperdine.edu/registrar/transcripts.
+Students may request transcripts at OneStop or at pepperdine.edu/ registrar/transcripts.
 For pick-up or walk-in service, the request should be filed at OneStop at least one day before the transcript is needed.
 More time may be required for transcripts from semesters prior to January 1987.
 At the end of each semester, two weeks may be required to process a transcript request due to grade processing and degree postings.
 Requests for partial transcripts will not be accepted.
 No transcript will be supplied for coursework taken at other institutions.
 Current students may obtain unofficial transcripts through WaveNet.